openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 * **Stream Processing** - Process live video streams.

 <h1> Background </h1>
 OpenMPF consists of the Workflow Manager (WFM), a Node Manager, components, and a message passing mechanism that enables communication between the WFM and the components.
+The Node Manager is only used in a non-Docker deployment.

 ## Workflow Manager
 The WFM receives job requests from user interface and external systems through the [REST API](REST-API/index.html).
 The WFM handles each request by creating a job, which consists of a collection of input media and a pipeline.
 These jobs are then broken down into job requests that are handled by component services, which in turn process media and return results.